Retinoid creams and gels

 Retinoids work by reducing the size of the sebaceous glands and the amount of oil they produce.
 So, one of the most common side effects is dryness, scaliness or skin irritation.
 This can be reduced by taking precautions such as washing with a gentle soap-free cleanser and using an oil-free non-comedogenic moisturiser (preferably with sunscreen SPF 30).

-When you start treatment with retinoid creams or gels, only apply a thin smear every second evening to the acne prone areas.
+When you start treatment with retinoid creams or gels, only apply a thin smear every second evening all over the face.
 After several weeks, if you have minimal skin dryness and irritation, you can start applying the creams every night for maximum benefit.
 By this time, your skin will have partially adapted to the irritating effects, so the creams and gels will be better tolerated.

 Men with severe acne who shave should try both an electric and safety razor to see which is more comfortable.
-If you use a razor, soften your beard thoroughly with soap and warm water.
+If you use a razor, soften your beard thoroughly with soap and warm water or you may want to shave using a moisturiser rather than a shaving cream or soap.
 To avoid nicking pimples, shave as lightly as possible.
 Shave only when necessary and always use a sharp blade.

 When you take isotretinoin capsules or use retinoid creams or gels, it’s important to be aware that although this is the most effective acne treatment, your acne may get worse about three weeks in.
 An antibiotic or anti-inflammatory may be prescribed in conjunction to try and prevent this.
 Don't give up!

-This initial flare-up is thought to be partially due to excess oil being squeezed from the sebaceous glands.
+Some patients experience an initial flare-up which is minimised by starting on a lower daily dose.
 With continued therapy, acne flares generally become less severe, less frequent and shorter in duration, and in most cases the acne improves.
 If you are concerned about a flare-up in your acne after starting a new acne therapy you can contact your prescribing doctor for advice.

 Retinoids make skin more easily irritated by sun, wind and water.
 Increased sun sensitivity leading to quicker sunburn is common in Australia, particularly in spring and summer.
 It’s important to take extra sun protection measures such as wearing sunscreen, a broad-brimmed hat, protective clothing and trying to stay in the shade.